nitin42/React-Web-AR/docs/introduction.md

   <img src="./architecture.png">
 </p>

-The capturing module captures the image from the camera.
-The tracking module calculates the correct location and orientation for virtual overlay.
-The rendering module combines the original image and the virtual components using the calculated pose and then renders the augmented image on the display.
+The **capturing module** captures the **image** from the **camera**.
+The **tracking module** calculates the correct location and orientation for virtual overlay.
+The **rendering module** combines the original image and the **virtual components** using the calculated **pose** and then renders the **augmented image** on the display.

 The tracking module is the important and heart of the architecture.
 It calculates the relative pose of the camera in real time.
-The term pose means the six degrees of freedom position i.e 3D orientation and 3D location of an object.
+The term pose means the **six degrees of freedom position** i.e **3D orientation and 3D location of an object**.
 It also enables the system to add virtual components as part of the real scene.

-Now to calculate the pose, markers are used along with the projective geometry.
+Now to calculate the pose, markers are used along with the **projective geometry**.

 This project aims to bridge AR with React to create AR on the web with ease.
 It uses AR.js behind the scenes to describe the **AR context** and configure the **AR controller** which we will cover in more detail in [concepts](./concepts.md) section.